-The Mountain View/Dillon Roads SW Neighborhood [Neighborhood 1] is located southwest of, and adjoins, the intersection of Mountain View and Dillon Roads, and is designated as a Mixed-Use Area, with a requirement for 50% HHDR development.
+The Mountain View/Dillon Roads SW Neighborhood [Neighborhood 1] is located southwest of, and adjoins, the intersection of Mountain View and Dillon Roads, and is designated as a Mixed-Use Area, with a requirement for required minimum of 50% HHDR development.
 The neighborhood covers about 10 gross acres (about nine net acres).

-WCVAP 8.35 Fifty percent of the Mountain View/Dillon Roads SW Neighborhood shall be developed in accordance with the HHDR land use designation.
+WCVAP 8.35 Fifty percent At least 50% of the Mountain View/Dillon Roads SW Neighborhood shall be developed in accordance with the HHDR land use designation.

-The Mountain View/Dillon Roads NE Neighborhood [Neighborhood 2] is located northeast of, and adjoins, the intersection of Mountain View and Dillon Roads, and is designated as a Mixed-Use Area, with a requirement for 50% HHDR development.
+The Mountain View/Dillon Roads NE Neighborhood [Neighborhood 2] is located northeast of, and adjoins, the intersection of Mountain View and Dillon Roads, and is designated as a Mixed-Use Area, with a requirement for required minimum of 50% HHDR development.
 The neighborhood covers about 10 gross acres (about nine net acres).

-WCVAP 8.36 Fifty percent of the Mountain View/Dillon Roads NE Neighborhood shall be developed in accordance with the HHDR land use designation.
+WCVAP 8.36 Fifty percent At least 50% of the Mountain View/Dillon Roads NE Neighborhood shall be developed in accordance with the HHDR land use designation.